Faiq Zaidan: Thwarted assassination plot

+On 17 August 2026, the Iraqi National Security Service (INSS) thwarted a plan to assassinate Zaidan.
+The terror cell planned to launch weaponised drones against his motorcade or residence.
+Iraqi security forces confiscated explosive materials as well as remote-control and surveillance equipment during raids conducted across several Iraqi provinces.
+15 individuals linked to the plot were arrested, while the sophistication of the confiscated materials indicated "external logistical support".
+As the head of the Iraqi judiciary, Zaidan has played the central role in the prosecution of individuals related to corruption and financing of terrorism.
+He has also been an advocate for arms control (supporting the Iraqi government in disarming militias) to the detriment of pro-Iran militias.

 Personal life

 In an interview conducted by Al Sharqiya in April 2021, Zaidan was asked about his relationship with the former Chief of Staff of the Iranian-backed paramilitary group PMF - Abu Mahdi al-Muhandis, who was assassinated alongside Qassem Soleimani by a targeted U.S. drone strike in January 2020.
 Zaidan answered: "Abu Mahdi is my brother whom my mother did not give birth to.
 We used to share a strong relationship of friendship and brotherhood, only.
 In terms of any other claims made in the media [such as Zaidan's daughter being married to Abu Mahdi's son], never."